-Furthermore, Gemfields raises awareness of its policies and standards within the wider gemstone and jewellery industry and will only trade in cut & polished gemstones with companies that agree with its policies and share the same values and aspirations around product stewardship.
+Furthermore, Gemfields raises awareness of its policies and standards within the wider gemstone and jewellery industry and will only trade in cut & policies and share the same values and aspirations around product stewardship.

 Fabergé achieved certified member status of the Responsible Jewellery Council ("RJC") Code of Practices Standard ("COP Standard"), the highest jewellery, gemstone and watch industry sustainability standard, in February 2020.
 Fabergé successfully completed re-certification in 2023, following a third-party audit against the COP Standard, which is comprised of 30 different 'Codes of Practice'; several of which are concerned directly with supplier due diligence, material sourcing and manufacturing conditions.